Wolfgang Tillmans: Table works ("truth study center")

 In 2005, at his major supporter Maureen Paley's gallery, Tillmans showed his large-scale display-case installation Truth Study Center.
-Going even further than his wall-installations, Tillmans’ table works combine a diverse array of image formats and content.
+Going even further than his wall-installations, Tillmans' table works combine a diverse array of image formats and content.
 His own photographs are presented and arranged under glass next to extracts from books, newspapers, magazines, postcards, packaging and other found materials.
 The collage-like arrangements of the table displays produce an open-ness and potentiality in terms of aesthetics and content, while raising a critical question about the interpretive possibilities of the visible in a global information-society.
-With that, claims of absolute (in particular, religious) truth are caricatured, as if Tillmans would like to put them to a kind of test (“truth study center”).
+With that, claims of absolute (in particular, religious) truth are caricatured, as if Tillmans would like to put them to a kind of test ("truth study center").
 The works draw attention to the exercise of power behind the ideologies of Islamic fundamentalism, Catholicism, and capitalism.

 Videos

 In 1987, Tillmans began making videos, and he has exhibited them since 2002.
 In most, the camera barely moves, the sound is direct, and the only cuts occur when the camera is turned on and off.
-Lights (Body) (2000–2002), a video installation featuring static shots of the light effects inside an empty dance club, with the bass pulse of the ‘Hacker Remix' of ‘Don't be Light' by Air, is the first work by the photographer using the medium of film.
+Lights (Body) (2000–2002), a video installation featuring static shots of the light effects inside an empty dance club, with the bass pulse of the 'Hacker Remix' of 'Don't be Light' by Air, is the first work by the photographer using the medium of film.
 The only indications of people on the crowded dance floor are the subtle vibrations and occasionally visible particles of dust.
-In 2002, Tillmans filmed a video clip for the pop band Pet Shop Boys’ single "Home and Dry," composed almost entirely of shots documenting the mice living in the London Underground system.
+In 2002, Tillmans filmed a video clip for the pop band Pet Shop Boys' single "Home and Dry", composed almost entirely of shots documenting the mice living in the London Underground system.
 The film Kopierer (2010) depicts an open color laser copy machine, the CLC 1100, in the act of copying documents over a period of ten minutes.

 Commissions

 In 2001, Tillmans was awarded first prize in the competition for the design of the AIDS memorial for the City of Munich, whereupon the memorial was erected after his designs at the Sendlinger Tor.

 In 2015, Tillmans was commissioned with creating the official portrait of retiring British Museum director Neil MacGregor, which was subsequently acquired by the museum as the first photograph portrait in a tradition stretching back 250 years.

+In 2025, Tillmans designed the poster of the 78th Locarno Film Festival; it featured the festival’s iconic leopard resting on a tree branch, surrounded by a vivid mix of yellow and purple abstract patterns.